Courseiva

 AnswersA, E

-Managed app config can include VPN payload.
+Managed app configuration can include VPN settings to apply when the app launches.

 Why this answer